Ponchatoula Strawberry Festival

 Chocolate covered strawberries, strawberry smoothies, strawberry daiquiris, strawberry cheesecakes, strawberries and cream, even strawberries deep fried and of course there's strawberry beer.
 This is what you can expect to find at the Ponchatoula Strawberry Festival and a whole lot more.
 You can count me in!

-The 2014 Ponchatoula Strawberry Festival is April 11-13 in the small northshore town of Ponchatoula, near Hammond.
+The Ponchatoula Strawberry Festival is held in the small northshore town of Ponchatoula, near Hammond.

 The festival started in 1972 as a small block party with a baseball game and a parade as a bonuses.
 Today, the festival takes over the town with as many as 100,000 people line the downtown streets for the Saturday morning parade and altogether more than 300,000 people make the trek to the festival to celebrate the beloved strawberry.

-The strawberry treats and drinks are all less than $8, plus there will be a wide variety of other traditional fair food to indulge in.
+There will be strawberry treats and drinks, plus a wide variety of other traditional fair food to indulge in.
 All of it is sold by non-profit groups that use the funds to keep their work going forward.